Easy to Difficult Bible Trivia Quiz

 Who was Jesus' stepfather?

-a.
-Joseph.
-He was a carpenter from Nazareth.

 b.
+Joseph, a carpenter from Nazareth.

-Abraham.
-He was the Hebrew patriarch.
+c.
+Abraham, the Hebrew patriarch.

-Answer A: Joseph.
+Answer B: Joseph.

 Joseph was a descendant of King David and the husband of the virgin Mary.